The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-Before moving further on, let us step back and first review an analogous reasoning in $AdS_3$ \cite{Strominger:1997eq}.
-In the case of asymptotically $AdS_3$ spacetimes, the asymptotic symmetry algebra contains two Virasoro algebras.
-Also, one can define a two-dimensional flat cylinder at the boundary of $AdS_3$ using the Fefferman-Graham theorem \cite{Fefferman:1985aa}.
-One is then led to identify quantum gravity in $AdS_3$ spacetimes with a two-dimensional conformal field theory defined on the cylinder.
-The known examples of $AdS/CFT$ correspondences involving $AdS_3$ factors can be understood as a correspondence between an ultraviolet completion of quantum gravity on $AdS_3$ and a specific CFT.
-The vacuum $AdS_3$ spacetime is more precisely identified with the $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariant vacuum of the CFT which is separated with a mass gap of $-c/24$ from the zero mass black holes.
-Extremal black holes with $AdS_3$ asymptotics, the so-called extremal BTZ black holes \cite{Banados:1992wn}, are thermal states in the dual CFT with one chiral sector excited and the other sector set to zero temperature.
-It was further understood in \cite{Balasubramanian:2009bg} that taking the near-horizon limit of the extremal BTZ black hole corresponds to taking the discrete light-cone quantization (DLCQ) of the dual CFT (see Section \ref{sec:DLCQ} for a review of the DLCQ procedure and \cite{Balasubramanian:2010ys,Goldstein:2011jh} for further supportive studies).
+Before moving further on, let us step back and first review an analogous reasoning in AdS\sub{3}~\cite{Strominger:1997eq}.
+In the case of asymptotically AdS\sub{3} spacetimes, the asymptotic symmetry algebra contains two Virasoro algebras.
+Also, one can define a two-dimensional flat cylinder at the boundary of AdS\sub{3} using the Fefferman-Graham theorem~\cite{Fefferman:1985aa}.
+One is then led to identify quantum gravity in AdS\sub{3} spacetimes with a two-dimensional CFT defined on the cylinder.
+The known examples of AdS/CFT correspondences involving AdS\sub{3} factors can be understood as a correspondence between an ultraviolet completion of quantum gravity on AdS\sub{3} and a specific CFT.
+The vacuum AdS\sub{3} spacetime is more precisely identified with the $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariant vacuum of the CFT, which is separated with a mass gap of $-c/24$ from the zero-mass black holes.
+Extremal black holes with AdS\sub{3} asymptotics, the \emph{extremal BTZ black holes}~\cite{Banados:1992wn}, are thermal states in the dual CFT with one chiral sector excited and the other sector set to zero temperature.
+It was further understood in~\cite{Balasubramanian:2009bg} that taking the near-horizon limit of the extremal BTZ black hole corresponds to taking the DLCQ of the dual CFT (see Section~\ref{sec:DLCQ} for a review of the DLCQ procedure and~\cite{Balasubramanian:2010ys,Goldstein:2011jh} for further supportive studies).
 The resulting CFT is chiral and has a frozen $SL(2,\mathbb R)$ right sector.